UniBreakfast/lapland-js-spec/README.md

-# lapland-js-spec - LaplandJS backend framework specification
+# LaplandJS backend framework specification

 Lapland is YAFJSF (yet another fraken JavaScript framework) I'm curious to play in development of.))
 Here's the [repo with the main module](https://github.com/UniBreakfast/lapland) itself.